 - Fully supported by the provider, and integrated with remote management capabilities

-To keep LTE deployments “future-proof” as networks evolve:
+To ensure your LTE deployments “future-proof” as networks evolve:

 - Audit your fleet: Identify devices that are 3G-only, 2G/3G fallback dependent, or require greater speed and reduced latency